iMissile/Self.Writing/Analysts/R_tools_and_links.md

 Vega is a declarative format for creating, saving, and sharing visualization designs.
 With Vega, visualizations are described in JSON, and generate interactive views using either HTML5 Canvas or SVG.
 	- [DataVoager](http://vega.github.io/voyager/)
 	- [A Tale of Two Charting Paradigms: Vega-Lite vs R+ggplot2](http://rud.is/b/2016/02/28/a-tale-of-two-charting-paradigms-vega-lite-vs-rggplot2/)
+- [rbokeh - R Interface to Bokeh](http://hafen.github.io/rbokeh/).
+Bokeh is a visualization library that provides a flexible and powerful declarative framework for creating web-based plots.
+Bokeh renders plots using HTML canvas and provides many mechanisms for interactivity.
+Bokeh has interfaces in Python, Scala, Julia, and now R.

 ### Смежные бизнес-решения
 - [ReportServer BI Suite](http://reportserver.net/en/) is the modern and versatile open source business intelligence (OSBI) platform for your company.